There are many ways to get involved in Missions at King’s Grant. This is a small sample of the opportunities.

 Winter Shelter at King’s Grant:

 The membership here at King’s Grant Baptist Church plan and execute a shelter one week each year for those who do not have a home.
-This effort is coordinated through the Volunteers of America organization.
-Contact Elaine Gilliam or Dan Reed for more information.
+This effort is coordinated through the Judeo-Christian Outreach Center.
+Contact Scott Chafee for more information.

 We serve God through assisting to serve others after a natural or national disaster.
 If you would like to contribute to a disaster relief project, you can make your check payable to King’s Grant Baptist Church and designate “Disaster Relief ” in the bottom corner.
-The church has aided others all across the country, including those affected by hurricane Katrina, and more recently hurricanes Ike, Edouard, and Rita.
-Virginia Baptists have recently responded to rain floods in West Virginia and Nashville.
+The church has aided others all across the country, including those affected by hurricane Katrina, and more recently hurricanes Ike, Edouard, Rita, and Matthew.
+Virginia Baptists have recently responded to rain floods in West Virginia, Nashville, North Carolina, and Florida.
 Many people in the congregation are trained to respond to a regional disaster, and are ready to mobilize when the need arises.
 Contact Billie and Eddie Todd for more information.